 The Committee Chairperson shall report to the Board on its proceedings after each meeting on all matters within its duties and responsibilities.
 The Committee shall make recommendations to the Board as it deems appropriate on any area within its remit where action or improvement is needed.
 The Committee shall compile a report to shareholders on its activities to be included in the company’s annual report.

-Petri Carpén serves as the Chairperson of the Audit Committee and Carl-Magnus Månsson and Martin Johansson serve as members of the Audit Committee.
+Petri Carpén serves as the Chairperson of the Audit Committee and Erik Forsberg and Martin Johansson serve as members of the Audit Committee.
 Petri Carpén has recent and relevant financial experience pertaining to accounting or auditing.